 - 1 fresh lime juice and zest

-Season the tilapia and place in the skillet.
+- Season the fish fillets with salt and place them into the hot skillet.
 Saute for 3 minutes and then gently flip.
 If the fish is not flipping over, allow 1 more minute to cook before flipping.

-Add in the salsa, green olives, and zest of the lime.
+- Add in the salsa, green olives, capers, and zest of the lime.
 Reduce heat to low and cover.
 Simmer for 6-7 minutes or until fish is cooked through.